Enhanced public key security for the McEliece cryptosystem: Attacks against the proposed cryptosystem

 The probability to find, in a single attempt, a set of three vectors belonging to $\mathbf{C}_{\Lambda^{\bot}}$ is $\frac{1}{q^{3z}}$.
 This means that increasing $z$ yields a large increase in the distinguisher phase work factor.
 Another strategy, that allows to avoid the DAP regardless of its work factor, is to increase the value of $m$.
-In fact, we have verified numerically that increasing by one the weight of a single row/column of matrix $\mathbf{T}$ has the effect of increasing also $\mathcal{D}_{\mathbf{\Lambda}}$ by the same quantity.
+In fact, we have verified numerically that increasing from $1$ to $2$ the weight of a single row of matrix $\mathbf{T}$ has the effect of increasing also $\mathcal{D}_{\mathbf{\Lambda}}$ by the same quantity.
+We have verified that this effect remains even when the weight-$2$ rows of $\mathbf{T}$ have one of the two non-zero symbols concentrated in a small number of columns, which is a desirable feature in the design of $\mathbf{T}$, as explained in Section \ref{subsec:T}.

 When $\mathcal{D}_{\mathbf{\Lambda}} = \mathcal{D}_{rand}$, the distinguisher fails, since there is no dimension difference between the space the attacker needs to mount the DAP and the public key space.
 The condition $\mathcal{D}_{\mathbf{\Lambda}} = \mathcal{D}_{rand}$ can be achieved by adding $3r-3-(2r+2)=r-5$ non-null elements to the matrix $\mathbf{T}$.
 In turn, this can be accomplished by setting $m\ge1+\frac{r-5}{n}$.
 On the other hand, in \cite{Gauthier2012} the authors notice a non-negligible probability that $\mathcal{D}_{\mathbf{\Lambda}}$ is slightly smaller than its expected value; so, it can be useful to increase the value of $m$ such that $m\ge1+\frac{r-3}{n}$.
 Actually, this is only a precautionary condition, since, in all our tests, the defect in $\mathcal{D}_{\mathbf{\Lambda}}$ or in $\mathcal{D}_{rand}$ was never noticed.